AtmolanderMimi/basm/book/src/bf-interpreter.md

 This is perfectly fine if you don't care what the transpiled bf looks like.
 If you do care about what the compiled bf looks like you should be worried.

-The compiled basm (with optimisation) looks like this:
+The compiled basm (with optimization) looks like this:

 ```bf
 >>>>>>>>>>>>>>>>>>>>>--[++<,[->>>+>+<<<<]>>>>[-<<<<+>>>>]<-------------------------------------------[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<+<[-]+>>>][-]---------------------------------------------<[-]<<[->>>+>+<<<<]>>>>[-<<<<+>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<+<[-]++>>>][-]--------------------------------------------------------------<[-]<<[->>>+>+<<<<]>>>>[-<<<<+>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<+<[-]+++>>>][-]------------------------------------------------------------<[-]<<[->>>+>+<<<<]>>>>[-<<<<+>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<+<[-]++++>>>][-]-------------------------------------------------------------------------------------------<[-]<<[->>>+>+<<<<]>>>>[-<<<<+>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<+<[-]+++++>>>][-]---------------------------------------------------------------------------------------------<[-]<<[->>>+>+<<<<]>>>>[-<<<<+>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<+<[-]++++++>>>][-]--------------------------------------------<[-]<<[->>>+>+<<<<]>>>>[-<<<<+>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<+<[-]+++++++>>>][-]----------------------------------------------<[-]<<[->>>+>+<<<<]>>>>[-<<<<+>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<+<[-]++++++++>>>][-]---------------------------------<[-]<<[->>>+>+<<<<]>>>>[-<<<<+>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<[-]>[-]++>>][-]-<[-]<[->>+>+<<<]>>>[-<<<+>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<[-]>>>][-]<[-]<--][-]<<[<]<<<<<<<<<<<<<<<<<-[+<<[->>>>>>+>+<<<<<<<]>>>>>>[->>>>>>>>>>>>>+<<<<<<<<<<<<<]>[-<<<<<<<+>>>>>>>]>>>>>>>>>>>>[->[-<<<+>>>]<[->+<]<+[->+<]>>]>[-<+>]<<[-[-<+>]>[-<+>]<<<[->>>+<<<]>]>[-<<<<<<<<<<<<<<<<+>>>>>>>>>>>>>>>>]<<<<<<<<<<<<<<<<[->>>>>+>+<<<<<<]>>>>>>[-<<<<<<+>>>>>>]<-[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<+>>>>][-]--<[-]<<<<[->>>>>+>+<<<<<<]>>>>>>[-<<<<<<+>>>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<->>>>][-]---<[-]<<<<[->>>>>+>+<<<<<<]>>>>>>[-<<<<<<+>>>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<<<<[->>>>>+>+<<<<<<]>>>[->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>+<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<]>>[->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>+<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<]>[-<<<<<<+>>>>>>]>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>[->>[-<<<<+>>>>]<[->+<]<[->+<]<+[->+<]>>]>[->+<]<<[-[-<+>]<<[->>>>+<<<<]>]<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<+[->>>>>+>+<<<<<<]>>>>>[->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>+<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<]>[-<<<<<<+>>>>>>]>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>[->[-<<<+>>>]<[->+<]<+[->+<]>>]>[-<+>]<<[-[-<+>]>[-<+>]<<<[->>>+<<<]>]>[-<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<+>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>]<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<][-]----<[-]<<<<[->>>>>+>+<<<<<<]>>>>>>[-<<<<<<+>>>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<<<<[->>>>>+>+<<<<<<]>>>[->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>+<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<]>>[->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>+<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<]>[-<<<<<<+>>>>>>]>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>[->>[-<<<<+>>>>]<[->+<]<[->+<]<+[->+<]>>]>[->+<]<<[-[-<+>]<<[->>>>+<<<<]>]<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<-[->>>>>+>+<<<<<<]>>>>>[->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>+<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<]>[-<<<<<<+>>>>>>]>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>[->[-<<<+>>>]<[->+<]<+[->+<]>>]>[-<+>]<<[-[-<+>]>[-<+>]<<<[->>>+<<<]>]>[-<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<+>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>]<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<][-]<[-]<<<<[->>>>>>>+>+<<<<<<<<]>>>>>>>>[-<<<<<<<<+>>>>>>>>]<-----[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<<<[->>>>>>+>+<<<<<<<]>>>>>>>[-<<<<<<<+>>>>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<+<<<<<<<[->>>>>+>>>>+<<<<<<<<<]>>>>>>>>>[-<<<<<<<<<+>>>>>>>>>]<<[<<+[->+>>>+<<<<]>[->>>>>>>>>>>>>+<<<<<<<<<<<<<]>>>[-<<<<+>>>>]>>>>>>>>>>[->[-<<<+>>>]<[->+<]<+[->+<]>>]>[-<+>]<<[-[-<+>]>[-<+>]<<<[->>>+<<<]>]>[-<<<<<<<<<<<+>>>>>>>>>>>]<<<<<<<<<<<[->>+>+<<<]>>>[-<<<+>>>]<-----[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<+>>>][-]------<[-]<[->>+>+<<<]>>>[-<<<+>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<->>>][-]<[-]<[->>>>>>>>>>>+<<<<<<<<<<<]<<<[->+>>>+<<<<]>[->>>>>>>>>>>>+<<<<<<<<<<<<]>>>[-<<<<+>>>>]>>>>>>>>>[->>[-<<<<+>>>>]<[->+<]<[->+<]<+[->+<]>>]>[->+<]<<[-[-<+>]<<[->>>>+<<<<]>]<<<<<<<<<<]<<<<<++>>>>>>>>][-]<[-]>][-]<[-]<<<<<<[->>>>>>>>>+>+<<<<<<<<<<]>>>>>>>>>>[-<<<<<<<<<<+>>>>>>>>>>]<------[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<<<<<[->>>>>>>+>+<<<<<<<<]>>>>>>>>[-<<<<<<<<+>>>>>>>>]<[[-]<<+<<<<<<<<<[->>>>>+>>>>>>+<<<<<<<<<<<]>>>>>>>>>>>[-<<<<<<<<<<<+>>>>>>>>>>>]<<[<<<<-[->+>>>>>+<<<<<<]>[->>>>>>>>>>>>>+<<<<<<<<<<<<<]>>>>>[-<<<<<<+>>>>>>]>>>>>>>>[->[-<<<+>>>]<[->+<]<+[->+<]>>]>[-<+>]<<[-[-<+>]>[-<+>]<<<[->>>+<<<]>]>[-<<<<<<<<<+>>>>>>>>>]<<<<<<<<<[->>+>+<<<]>>>[-<<<+>>>]<-----[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<->>>][-]------<[-]<[->>+>+<<<]>>>[-<<<+>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<+>>>][-]<[-]<[->>>>>>>>>+<<<<<<<<<]<<<<<[->+>>>>>+<<<<<<]>[->>>>>>>>>>>>+<<<<<<<<<<<<]>>>>>[-<<<<<<+>>>>>>]>>>>>>>[->>[-<<<<+>>>>]<[->+<]<[->+<]<+[->+<]>>]>[->+<]<<[-[-<+>]<<[->>>>+<<<<]>]<<<<<<<<]<<<<<<<++>>>>>>>>>][-]>][-]-------<[-]<<<<<<<<[->>>>>>>>>+>+<<<<<<<<<<]>>>>>>>>>>[-<<<<<<<<<<+>>>>>>>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<<<<<,>>>>>>>>][-]--------<[-]<<<<<<<<[->>>>>>>>>+>+<<<<<<<<<<]>>>>>>>>>>[-<<<<<<<<<<+>>>>>>>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<<<<<.>>>>>>>>][-]<[-]<<<<<<<<[->>>>>>>>>+>+<<<<<<<<<<]>>>>>>>>>>[-<<<<<<<<<<+>>>>>>>>>>]<[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<<<<<<<+>>>>>>>>>>][-]<[-]<<<<<<<<<<<[->>>>>>+>>>>>+<<<<<<<<<<<]>>>[->>>>>>>>>>>>>>>>+<<<<<<<<<<<<<<<<]>>>[->>>>>>>>>>>>+<<<<<<<<<<<<]>>>>>[-<<<<<<<<<<<+>>>>>>>>>>>]>>>>>>>[->>[-<<<<+>>>>]<[->+<]<[->+<]<+[->+<]>>]>[->+<]<<[-[-<+>]<<[->>>>+<<<<]>]<<<<<<<<<<<<<<<[->>>>>>>>>>+>+<<<<<<<<<<<]>>>>>>>>>>>[-<<<<<<<<<<<+>>>>>>>>>>>]<--[[-]<+>][-]<[->+>+<<]>>[-<<+>>]<-[[-]<<<<<<<<<<<<[-]>>[-]>>>[-<<<<<+>>>>>]>>>>>>>][-]<[-]<<<<<<<<<<<+>>-]+